-- [1.
-Before July 1, 2016, the amount of the fee that an association is required to pay pursuant to NRS 116.31155 is \$3 for each unit in the association. - 2.
-On and after July 1, 2016, the amount of the fee that an association is required to pay pursuant to NRS 116.31155 is \$4.25 for each unit in the association.

-NAC 116.457 Preparation, contents and availability of audited financial statements; qualifications of auditor.
-(NRS 116.31142, 116.31144, 116.615)

-- 1. The audited financial statement of an association must: - (a) Include a full presentation of accrual-basis accounting prepared in accordance with generally accepted accounting principles which includes, at a minimum: - (1) A balance sheet for the operating fund and reserve fund, presenting assets, liabilities and fund balances; - (2) A statement of revenues and expenses for the operating fund and reserve fund which presents information about all assessments, revenues and expenses; - (3) A statement of changes in fund balances which reconciles beginning and ending fund balances with results of operations; - (4) A statement of cash flows; - (5) Any note disclosures as required by the Guide; and - (6) The following unaudited supplementary information: - (I) Any reserve disclosures as required by the Guide and NRS 116.31152; and - (II) An accompanying schedule which compares details of the actual expenses of the association to the budgeted amounts of the association. - (b) Be prepared, and completed, and adopted not later than 210 days after the end of the fiscal year for the association.
+- Sec.
+10. NAC 116.445 is hereby amended to read as follows: - 116.445 [1.
+Before July 1, 2016, the amount of the fee that an association is required to pay pursuant to NRS 116.31155 is \$3 for each unit in the association. - 2.]
+On and after July 1, 2016, the amount of the fee that an association is required to pay pursuant to NRS 116.31155 is \$4.25 for each unit in the association. - Sec.
+11. NAC 116.457 is hereby amended to read as follows: - 116.457 1.
+The audited financial statement of an association must: - (a) Include a full presentation of accrual-basis accounting prepared in accordance with generally accepted accounting principles which includes, at a minimum: - (1) A balance sheet for the operating fund and reserve fund, presenting assets, liabilities and fund balances; - (2) A statement of revenues and expenses for the operating fund and reserve fund which presents information about all assessments, revenues and expenses; - (3) A statement of changes in fund balances which reconciles beginning and ending fund balances with results of operations; - (4) A statement of cash flows; - (5) Any note disclosures as required by the [Guide;] standards followed pursuant to NAC 116.410; and - (6) The following unaudited supplementary information:

-- (c) Be made available to the Division not later than 30 days after requested by the Division. - (d) Include on the annual registration form with the Division the following information: - (1) The amount of budgeted revenues; - (2) Whether the financial statements were audited or reviewed and, if so, the date on which the audit or review of the financial statements was completed; and - (3) Whether the audit opinion is qualified or unqualified or whether the review report is modified or unmodified. - 2.
-An auditor performing the annual audit for an association must: - (a) Be a certified public accountant licensed pursuant to chapter 628 of NRS. - (b) Be independent of the association as set forth in the Guide.
+- (I) Any reserve disclosures as required by the [Guide] standards followed pursuant to NAC 116.410 and NRS 116.31152; and - (II) An accompanying schedule which compares details of the actual expenses of the association to the budgeted amounts of the association. - (b) Be prepared, [and] completed and adopted not later than 210 days after the end of the fiscal year for the association. - (c) Be made available to the Division not later than 30 days after requested by the Division. - (d) Include on the annual registration form with the Division the following information: - (1) The amount of budgeted revenues; - (2) Whether the financial statements were audited or reviewed and, if so, the date on which the audit or review of the financial statements was completed; and - (3) Whether the audit opinion is qualified or unqualified or whether the review report is modified or unmodified. - 2.
+In addition to the requirements set forth in paragraph (b) of subsection 1, the executive board shall adopt the audited financial statement of an association at a meeting conducted pursuant to NRS 116.31083 not later than 100 days after receiving the initial draft of the audited financial statement. - 3.
+An auditor performing the annual audit for an association must: - (a) Be a certified public accountant licensed pursuant to chapter 628 of NRS. - (b) Be independent of the association as set forth in the [Guide.] standards followed pursuant to NAC 116.410. - Sec.
+12. NAC 116.461 is hereby amended to read as follows: